arsd098/arsd098.github.io/README.md

 ### Summary

- In this project, I implemented DIP (Dynamic Insertion Policy), TIP (Triple Insertion Policy) to improve cacche performance. dddd
+In this project, I implemented DIP (Dynamic Insertion Policy), TIP (Triple Insertion Policy) to improve cacche performance.
+For the mcf Benchmark, DIP and TIP improved L2 cache performance by 0.57% and also reduced the L2 cache miss rate by 1.74% compared to the LRU replacement policy.

-### Markdown
+### Background

+# 1. Replacement Policy

+The replacement policy process divided into two categories.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for